Measuring price impact and information content of trades in a time-varying setting: Time-varying impact for transaction cost analysis

-where $\bar q_t$ and $\bar v_t$ are, respectively, the average mid-point price and the average absolute trading volume in the interval.
-In the above equation we have introduced the quantity (the superscript $(s)$ stands for trade sign)

 The estimator requires the aggregation of $M$ events and might be highly fluctuating especially when the denominator is close to zero, i.e. when the number of buy and sell trades is approximately the same.
-For these reasons, it is customary to estimate the permanent impact by performing a linear regression of the aggregate price change versus the aggregate order flow on a longer time window, such as a day (as in \cite{cartea2016incorporating}).

-The SDAMH model, instead, provides an estimation which is updated at each trade, does not require event aggregation, and avoids the high fluctuations for approximately balanced markets.
-In Appendix \ref{section:derivpif} we show that, if the data follows an SDAMH model, the estimator of the time-varying impact coefficient is approximated by:
+For these reasons, it is customary to estimate the permanent impact by performing a linear regression of the aggregate price change versus the aggregate order flow in a longer time window, such as a day (as in \cite{cartea2016incorporating}).
+The SDAMH model, instead, provides an estimation that is updated at each trade, does not require event aggregation, and avoids the high fluctuations for approximately balanced markets.
+In Online Appendix \ref{section:derivpif} we show that if the data follows an SDAMH model, the estimator of the time-varying impact coefficient is approximated by